The Constitution Of

-Visiting members of other yacht clubs and personal guests of members in good standing of this Club shall be extended the courtesies of the Club.
-Members who introduce guests to the Club shall be responsible for the debts and behavior of their guests.
+Visiting members of other yacht clubs and personal guests of members in good standing of "the Club" shall be extended the courtesies of "the Club".
+Members who introduce guests to "the Club" shall be responsible for the debts and behavior of their guests.

 Article XIII — Approval and Amendments

-The Constitution shall be approved and may be amended only by the affirmative vote of 2/3rds of all the members of this Club responding to a vote via an on-line voting portal established for that purpose.
+The Constitution shall be approved and may be amended only by the affirmative vote of two thirds (2/3rds) of all the members of "the Club" responding to a vote via an on-line voting portal established for that purpose.

-Inc. present and voting, at the meeting, at Lakefront Marina in Port Clinton Ohio, on the 20 day of May 2006
+Inc. present and voting, at the meeting, at Safe Harbor Lakefront Marina in Port Clinton Ohio, on the 20th day of May 2006